-- Shiraz/Viognier product which has only two members but they are also clearly located at distinct price points (Y Series at entry level and Hand Picked at premium level)
+There is also a Shiraz/Viognier product range which has only two members but they are also clearly located at distinct price points (Y Series at entry level and Hand Picked at premium level).

-- Eau de Vie named V de Vie — made from Viognier which is co-marketed with the ladder brand even though this is really only coincidentally made from Viognier — there will be few varietal characteristics visible in a spirit
+Also, Yalumba offer an Eau de Vie named V de Vie.
+This is made from Viognier which is co-marketed with the ladder brand even though this is really only coincidentally made from Viognier.
+There will be few varietal characteristics visible in a spirit.

-The Eden Valley is located just south of the premium slot — the name is well-chosen because it emphasises a sense of place but also there are positive associations between “Eden” and quality.
+The Eden Valley product is located just south of the premium slot.
+The name is well-chosen because it emphasises a sense of place but also there are positive associations between “Eden” and quality.

-Yalumba is not listed and is therefore not required to provide extensive public data on revenue generation.
+Yalumba is not a listed company and is therefore not required to provide extensive public data on revenue generation.

 However, Wine Australia provide some statistics on Australian wine exports generally.
-Australia’s top five export markets by value as at year ending March 2020 are:
+Australia’s top five export markets by value as at year ending March 2020 are listed below.

 - Mainland China (40 per cent of total export value)